Biological soil crust: Cyanobacteria

 Cyanobacteria are the main photosynthetic component of biological soil crusts, in addition to other photosynthetic taxa such as mosses, lichens, and green algae.
 The most common cyanobacteria found in soil crusts belong to large filamentous species such as those in the genus Microcoleus.
 These species form bundled filaments that are surrounded by a gelatinous sheath of polysaccharides.
 These filaments bind soil particles throughout the uppermost soil layers, forming a 3-D net-like structure that holds the soil together in a crust.
 Other common cyanobacteria species are as those in the genus Nostoc, which can also form sheaths and sheets of filaments that stabilize the soil.
 Some Nostoc species are also able to fix atmospheric nitrogen gas into bio-available forms such as ammonia.

 Bryophytes

 Bryophytes in soil crusts include mosses and liverworts.
 Mosses are usually classified as short annual mosses or tall perennial mosses.
 Liverworts can be flat and ribbon-like or leafy.
 They can reproduce by spore formation or by asexual fragmentation, and photosynthesize to fix carbon from the atmosphere.

+About 250 moss species have been recorded in biocrust communities, mostly from the families Bryaceae, Pottiaceae, and Grimmiaceae.